What is a Hazard?

 Serious Health Hazard

-WHAT DOES IT INDICATE?
+WHAT DOES IT MEAN?
 Substance may be any of following: an unstable explosive, mass explosion hazard, severe projection hazard, fire, blast or projection hazard, may mass explode in fire.
 EXAMPLES: Fireworks, ammunition

 Gas Under Pressure